-Le Bab first opened their doors in January 2016 by founders Stephen Tozer & former Le Gavroche chef Ed Brunet.
-Together, since 2014, they laid their roots as a street vendors – I guess you can call this proof of concept before going whole-hog and renting premises.
-The pair who met at university.
-This was then they discovered their mutual love for the kebab, teamed up with two former Le Gavroche chefs Manuel Caneles Garces (he heads up the kitchen) and also chef de partie Angus Bell.
+Le Bab first was launched in January 2016 by founders Stephen Tozer and former Le Gavroche chef Ed Brunet.
+As a duo since 2014, they laid their roots as a street vendors – I guess you can call this proof of concept before going whole-hog and renting premises.
+The pair who met at university, which is where they discovered their mutual love for the kebab, teamed up with two former Le Gavroche chefs’ Manuel Caneles Garces (he heads up the kitchen) and also chef de partie Angus Bell.
 The brief here is simple – a ‘kebab renaissance’ with an emphasis on British seasonality, combined with Middle Eastern flavours, great value wines and artisanal cocktails.
-It’s based on the 3rd floor of Kingly Court, which is a lively little place adorned with other restaurants and a younger crowd full of smiles.
+It’s based on the 3rd floor of Kingly Court, which is a lively little place full of other restaurants and a crowd full of smiles.
 As you walk in the room is perfumed with charcoal cooking spice scented meats, and delicious smelling bread.
 It’s a good sign ahead.

-To kick proceedings off I go for a Chelsea Blonde (£4.5) which is zesty and fruity – an ideal accompaniment to the spice that ensues.
+To kick proceedings off, I went for a Chelsea Blonde (£4.5), a zesty and fruity number – an ideal accompaniment to the spice that ensues.
 It’s chased down with one of their Smokey Sours which are delicious.

 Meatlafel – with braised lamb shoulder & beef shin, tzatziki.
 A clever bit of cooking combining in my mind some perfect cuts of meat that require slow cooking with added pistachio crunch.
-The spice and seasoning were perfect.
+The spice and seasoning were perfectly judged.

 Paneer (£11).
 BBQ paneer, beetroot puree, crispy onion, pickled rainbow shard stem, curry mayo.
 The crisp bread and paneer was the perfect vehicle to carry all the flavour that this mighty little dish packed.

 Crème Brûlée (£4.5).
 Spice with cardamon, cinnamon and cloves.
-One of my favourite puddings that comes with a spicy persuasion, it was fun to eat, especially when you can crack into the sugar lacquered crunchy lid.
+One of my favourite puddings that comes with some spicy persuasion, it was fun to eat, especially when you can crack into the sugar lacquered crunchy lid.